-In 2015, in the U.S., the total fertility rate (TFR) – that is, the number of children the average woman will have in her lifetime – sank to 1.84, well below the replacement level of 2.1 and less than one-third of the 1960s rate (3.7).
+In 2015, in the U.S., the total fertility rate (TFR) – that is, the number of children the average woman will have in her lifetime – sank to 1.84, well below the replacement level of 2.1 and less than half of the 1960s rate (3.7).

 But here’s the ironic part.
 For years, Toys “R” Us donated to Planned Parenthood – just like Target and Starbucks and countless other well-heeled corporations.
 It’s what socially conscious, left-leaning corporations do these days.
 But in Toys “R” Us’ case, there’s a perfectly reasonable case to be made that they were literally donating money to put themselves out of business.

 Planned Parenthood, of course, directly kills some 300,000 unborn U.S. citizens per year – in other words, 300,000 of Toys “R” Us’ own target demographic.
 All told, there have been some 60 million (conservative estimate) preborn babies aborted since Roe v.
 Wade.
 Imagine if these children had survived the violence of abortion, married and had children of their own?
 Not only would America’s population be stronger, but there would be huge number of Toys “R” Us customers.